autoplot/documentation/javadoc/org/das2/event/DataPointSelectionEvent.md

+# org.das2.event.DataPointSelectionEvent

-# org.das2.event.DataPointSelectionEventThis is the general-purpose "a data point was selected" event.
-Note that
- auxiliary data is supported, such as a keystroke that triggered the event.
+This is the general-purpose "a data point was selected" event.
+Note that auxiliary data is supported, such as a keystroke that triggered the event.

  The X and Y Datums may be null, so that code may be reused.

-DataPointSelectionEvent( Object source, Datum x, Datum y, java.util.Map planes ) Creates a new instance of DataPointSelectionEvent
+# DataPointSelectionEvent( Object source, Datum x, Datum y, java.util.Map planes )
+Creates a new instance of DataPointSelectionEvent

-DataPointSelectionEvent( Object source, Datum x, Datum y )
+# DataPointSelectionEvent( Object source, Datum x, Datum y )

 ***